Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Guilds/List/Smoke_River_Collective.md

 ---
 ### Trivia
 The idea of "cigarette kiss" came to my mind after exchanging cigarette with my friend who I had somewhat of a crush towards.
 Thought it's a neat idea to use forward.
+The SRC in itself is also somewhat inspired by Dead Poets Society.

 ---
 ♜: more 'rituals'?